 2. Block your number by default on iOS and Android

+If you’re wrapped up in details like toll free calls or how to block your phone number on iPhone or an Android phone, we’ve got you covered.
 If you own an iPhone or Android device, automatically block your number by adjusting one simple setting.
-Your number will appear private for each and every call you make.
+Your number will appear private for each and every call that you make.

 To block your number on iPhone: